 - a.
-Contractor will provide personnel who have cleared the government's security requirements. - b.
-The Contractor will submit to Nathaniel Sims, Contracting Officer, along with quote and insurance information described in Clause 6-20, a list of designated key personnel (names and positions) who will be working in the building. - c.
-Contractor employees who have a current HSPD-12 badge may escort other workers on a ratio of 1 to 5. - d.
+The Contractor will submit to Nathaniel Sims, Contracting Officer, along with quote and insurance information described in Clause 6-20, a list of designated key personnel (names and positions) who will be working on the project. - b.
 Contractor employees may be subject to a criminal background check.
 If required, a form will be supplied for submission directly to the US Marshal Service.